jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 I write to get ideas out of my system.

-I'm always chewing on multiple questions simoultaneously until I get a vague feeling that some ideas are starting to fall into place.
+I'm always chewing on multiple questions simultaneously until I get a vague feeling that some ideas are starting to fall into place.

 Then I start writing to see if that's actually the case.